DANA-Laboratory/OrgReportTracker/README.md

-# Performance Indicator Manager
+# Report Tracker
-Small app to manage Performance Indicators for organizations
+Small app to track reporting process of a set of *Performance Indicators* for organizations

 This project is a open source app with different incentives which involves:
   - Creation of training contants for a workshop about web apps.
-  - Also we want to develop a practical simple application to help managers getting, collecting, saveing, analysing, exporting, trending, searching different a set of performance indicators.
+  - Also we want to develop a practical simple application to help create seasonal reports of a set of performance indicators.
   - Also we want to introduce capabilities and encourage use of open-source codes that are freely avaliable.

 ## Understanding Performance Indicators: